Sialitech/label-siali/docs/source/guide/notion-faq.md

 ## Slow loading time

-The Label Studio cloud service provides scalability and low-latency for labeling user flow; however, there are some known limitations that could lead to performance degradations:
+The Siali Label cloud service provides scalability and low-latency for labeling user flow; however, there are some known limitations that could lead to performance degradations:

 ### Local network provider latency